-The preparation of pork tenderloin in this recipe is similar to how I cook this cast iron chicken breast recipe that we do about once a week.
+The preparation of pork tenderloin in this recipe is similar to how I cook this cast iron chicken breast recipe.
 Season, sauté one side on the stovetop in a cast iron pan, then it all goes into a hot oven for the rest of the cooking time.

 Note: if you have to peel a lot of apples for a pie, your kitchen should definitely have one those doodads that can peel and core an apple in 10 seconds.
 They’re inexpensive and a great way to get kids involved in the kitchen (an adult just needs to put the apple on and remove it).
 However, for this recipe, it’s probably just as quick to core, peel, and chop the apples by hand.

 What to serve with apple bourbon pork tenderloin

 You don’t need much more other than a side salad or maybe another vegetable like roasted beets or Brussels sprouts.
 Or skip the apples and make these mashed sweet potatoes with bananas.

 If we are talking wine, most people would probably suggest a white wine (like a dry Riesling), but we are red wine-drinkers in our household.
 I’d personally go with a lighter red like a Beaujolais (not Beaujolais Nouveau).
 Or, if it’s summer where you are, a rosé out on the patio.

 Variations and substitutions

 Instead of apple, you could stick with fruit and go for pear.
 Or parboil some chopped potatoes and treat them the same way as the apples.